-The three Messerschmitts moved quickly to take off individually in rapid successfully.
-Each of the pilots immediately pulled up their landing gear, retracting the wheels as they pushed the throttles hard to get as much airspeed as possible.
-Leutnant Beike was the second plane off the ground and the three planes quickly joined up into what he called “a staggered formation of three, separated by altitude”.
+The three Messerschmitts moved quickly to take off individually in rapid succession.
+Each of the pilots immediately retracted their landing gear and pushed their throttles hard forward to gain as much airspeed as possible.
+Leutnant Beike was the second plane off the ground.
+Once aloft, the three planes quickly joined up into what he called “a staggered formation of three, separated by altitude”.
 They took a westerly heading toward Caen.

 As the three Luftwaffe fighters leveled off at low altitude, a pair of P-51D Mustangs swooped down from the 4 o’clock position (described as coming from the direction of “120 degree point”, which would essentially mean coming from the northeast as the planes flew westward).
 Achieving complete surprise, the Mustangs opened fire as they flashed through the German formation.
-After their first high speed firing pass, they pitched up into a climbing turn to come back around for a second attack.
-One of the three Messerschmitts, flown by the pilot who had just celebrated his 25th birthday the night before, was hit.
+Finishing their first high speed firing pass, they pitched up into a climbing turn to come back around for a second attack.
+One of the three Messerschmitts was hit.
+It was the one flown by the pilot who had just celebrated his 25th birthday the night before.
 Leutnant Beike watched as it caught fire.

 Leutnant Beike stated, “He began to make a lot of grey smoke as he turned away.
 As he banked below me, I remember that an orange glow began to spread from his engine.
 I remember that I groaned, knowing what this meant, and in a few moments his cowling few off in pieces and flames shot back over his cockpit.
 I could not look properly, because the air was full of these damned Mustangs, but I remember seeing him with his arms over his face, like this… and then he was simply lost in all the flames.”
-As it happened, the pilot made a final effort to return for a landing but was killed when his Messerschmitt exploded on short final.
+The pilot made a brave effort to return for a landing but was killed when his Messerschmitt exploded on final approach.

-There was no time to tarry and, knowing that the P-51D Mustangs would soon be back for another attack, he pushed the nose down and headed west-northwest straight for the coast, his throttle rammed all the way forward.
+There was no time to tarry and, knowing that the P-51D Mustangs would soon be back for another attack, Leutnant Beike pushed the nose down and headed west-northwest straight for the coast.
+His throttle was rammed all the way forward.
 In the dive, his Bf 109G accelerated to over 600 km/hr, which was over its maximum speed.
-In this way, he was able to escape the pursuit of the two P-51Ds that had made the first, devastating pass.
-At this point, he apparently lost sight of the third Messerschmitt.
-He never saw it again and apparently it was lost that day as he reported at the end of his interview that he was the only survivor of the three who took off.
+He was able to escape as two P-51Ds pursued him.
+At this point, he lost sight of the third Messerschmitt.
+He never saw it again.
+Apparently, it too was lost that day.
+He confirmed this when he noted at the end of his interview that he was the only survivor of the three who took off.

 At the Beaches of Normandy

-After about 7 to 10 minutes in a flight of about 110 km (roughly 70 miles), he reached the coast, probably near Ouistreham.
+About 7 to 10 minutes into a flight (of about 110 km, roughly 70 miles), he reached the coast, probably near Ouistreham.
 “The coast itself just leapt up at me at that speed,” Leutnant Beike said, “and from that height I could then see a massive line of ships out at sea, about three kilometres from the shore.
 This just happened like that, in the blink of an eye… my canopy glass was just full of these ships.
 I was astonished at this sight.
 I wondered if I was hallucinating, or if this was a delirium of some kind.
 I had never seen such an assembly of ships, and I’m sure nobody will ever see such a thing again, perhaps not in human history.
 The sea was absolutely solid with metal, that is no exaggeration.”

 He turned quickly to proceed west over the coast, on the land side over the German Army defenses that made up the so-called “Atlantic Wall”.
 To look down and to the right at the beaches and fleet offshore, he banked the wings of his Messerschmitt as he flew.
 Based on the description, he would have passed over the beaches that the Allies had code-named Sword (British Sector), Juno (Canadian Sector) and Gold (British Sector).
 At the time of the interviewer, Dieter Eckhertz, thought these were just Gold and Juno beaches, though a careful assessment of the maps points to his flight having been almost certainly over all three beach sectors that morning.